The control arm is one of the most common components you’d find in just about any car you see around.

 Q: Can you drive with bad control arms?

 You can, but it is not a great idea because driving a vehicle with a bad control arm is unsafe.
-The reason is that bad control arms make the steering wheel unpredictable to use, and this makes you a hazard to yourself and other road users because you could be driving in an unsafe manner that puts everyone at risk.
-So is driving with a bad control arm dangerous?
+The reason is that poorly controlled arms make the steering wheel unpredictable to use, which makes you a hazard to yourself and other road users, as you could be driving unsafely and putting everyone at risk.
+So, is driving with a bad control arm dangerous?
 Yes, it is.

 Q: What happens if the control arm breaks while driving?

 You will be in a precarious situation because you might lose control of the car.
-A broken control arm could lead to wheel alignment issues and possible loss of control of the car’s wheels.
+A broken control arm can cause wheel alignment issues and a possible loss of control over the car’s wheels.
 This situation happens because the wheel is no longer stable.
 It is a difficult situation to be in.

 Q: How long do control arms usually last?

-It depends on how the vehicle is used, but by and large, they can last for between 90,000 and 100,000 miles if the car is used right and there are no adverse situations like accidents or frequent entry into potholes.
+It depends on how the vehicle is used, but by and large, they can last between 90,000 and 100,000 miles if the car is used properly and there are no adverse situations, like accidents or frequent entry into potholes.

 Constantly entering large potholes or any form of vehicular accident will reduce the longevity of the control arms.